Yohannes-GitHub/newsletter-sign-up-with-success-message-2-main/README.md

 ### What I learned

-- How to combine flexbox with relative and absolute positionings.
-- How to align custom list styles with their corresponding texts.
+- The basics on how to use formData to retrieve data from a form

 ### Continued development